 We all love apps on our phones and tablets.
 They let us add new functionality to our device and make our mobile life easier.
 However, there are some apps that make us irritated because the needlessly keep our device’s app drawer stuffed.
 These useless apps come with our device out of the box because they are part of the package from the OEM and feed on the battery juice and RAM.
 Follow this tutorial to remove Galaxy Note 3 bloatware without root.

 Such apps are popularly called bloats and most of the users feel a strong desire to terminate them from our devices.
 It is very to uninstall a third-party app but when it comes to removing a system app, the thing becomes a little tougher, at least for those who do not have a rooted device.
 The Galaxy Note 3 comes preloaded with dozens of bloats.

 Most of these apps are either nominally useful or useless at all.
-They occupy the internal storage and because many of them work as background processes, they also have negative impact on the battery life and RAM.
+They occupy the internal storage and because many of them work as background processes, they also have a negative impact on battery life and RAM.
 Thus they make our device slower in performance and less battery efficient.
 In the past, we have published various tutorials on cleaning bloats or system apps for a range of Android devices, and today we are back again with another guide for Samsung’s latest phablet, Galaxy the Note 3.

 Before we begin the steps to remove bloat apps on the Galaxy Note 3, here is a detailed list of apps that can be safely removed.
 I have tested removing the apps listed below but I would like to warn you not to follow us blindly while removing these apps.